himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 <a href="../../img/posts/chameleon-desktop-design/ryzen2600.jpg"><img alt="ryzen 2600" src="../../img/posts/charmeleon-desktop-design/ryzen2600.jpg" style="max-width: 40%; float: left;"/></a>

 While I initially wanted a Ryzen 2700, it pushed the build out of budget.
-Coming from 4 core/4 thread systems... it's likely that I don't *need* 8 cores/16 threads right off the bat.
+Coming from a 4 core/4 thread system... it's likely that I don't *need* 8 cores/16 threads right off the bat.
 Honestly, 4 cores/8 threads would be a noticeable improvement from what I've been using... which is why I first considered the Ryzen 5 2400g.
-I planned to start with the 2400g and upgrade to a 2700 + a GPU once I had spare money.
+I planned to start with the 2400g and upgrade to the 2700 and a GPU once I had more cash.
 However, [someone on the level1tech forums](https://forum.level1techs.com/t/finalizing-an-upgradable-ryzen-linux-build/134670/2) reminded me that the 2600 was the same price as the 2400g, and I could get that plus a GPU for not much more cost (considering I don't need an expensive GPU).